houseabsolute/Params-Validate/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2001 - 2016 by Dave Rolsky and Ilya Martynov.
+This software is Copyright (c) 2001 - 2017 by Dave Rolsky and Ilya Martynov.

 This is free software, licensed under:

     The Artistic License 2.0 (GPL Compatible)

+The full text of the license can be found in the `LICENSE` file included with this distribution.